KatacodaTest/katacoda-scenarios/twonode/step1.md

 # Environment Setup for Cloud Node

-This step basically setup the environment necessary for deploying kubeedge.
+This step basically sets up the environment required for deploying kubeedge.

 Do kubeadm init